-Goal: Preserve the scale and character of pre-war (WWII) residential neighborhoods of lower density where the predominant use is single and two-family residential and allow for compatible infill development.
+Goal: Preserve the scale and character of pre-war (WWII) residential neighborhoods of lower density where the predominant use is single and twofamily residential and allow for compatible infill development.
 Discourage the development of additional multifamily housing that is out of scale with existing character.
+Allow the adaptive reuse of historic non-residential structures with densities slightly higher than the surrounding neighborhood through the planned development process.

-Range of Uses: New development generally limited to single or two-family dwellings, and preservation of existing multifamily buildings.
-Businesses and traditional corner stores may be allowed where current or former commercial use is verified.
-Supporting public recreational and community facilities (e.g., schools and places of worship) also allowed.
-Conversion to multifamily may be allowed for certain existing historical institutional, commercial or other non-residential uses.
+Range of Uses: New development generally limited to single, or two-family, or compatible multi-family-dwellings., and The preservation of existing multifamily buildings is also allowed.
+Businesses, and traditional corner stores, and mixed use may be allowed where current or former commercial use is verified.
+Agricultural, stormwater management, and Ssupporting public recreational and community facilities (e.g., schools and places of worship) also allowed.
+Conversion to multifamily and commercial uses may be allowed for certain existing historical institutional, commercial or other non-residential uses.

 Development Character: New development will fit with the character and scale of surrounding residential neighborhoods where structures are typically located on smaller lots and have minimal front and side setbacks.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Maximum density of 24 units/acre.